 But that central mystery probably won’t be resolved quickly.
 In fact, even if the anime is renewed for multiple seasons we probably won’t receive a solid answer even in TONIKAWA Season 3.

 That shouldn’t be surprising since Hata is also the creator of the long-running Hayate the Combat Butler manga series.
 It featured supernatural entities and even aliens.
 Notably, a major revelation about the main character was held back for over 500 chapters.

-There is some skipped content but it’s usually only minor scenes.
+The last several episodes rearranged some events and there is some skipped content but it’s usually only minor scenes.
 For example, in Episode 5 Nasa is working at his job and he comes to the self-realization that he only started the job so he could find his wife.
 But when he asks his boss if he could quit the latter man cries out, “No!
 I’d go bankrupt without you!”

 Here is a guide to how the episodes were adapted.